Buddhism and violence: Politicized Buddhism, the formation of ethnocracy and the civil war

 Successive governments after Bandaranaike implemented a similar Sinhalese Buddhist nationalist agenda, at the expense of minorities.
 In 1972, the government rewrote its constitution and gave Buddhism "the foremost place [in the Republic of Sri Lanka]" and making it "the duty of the state to protect and foster Buddhism".
 With another pact in 1965 that sought to establish greater regional autonomy for Tamils being abrogated (some members of the Buddhist clergy were at the forefront in opposing the pact) and the implementation of discriminatory quota system in 1974 that severely restricted Tamil entrance to universities, Tamil youth became radicalized, calling for an independent homeland to be established in the Tamil-dominated northeastern region of the island.
 In 1977, anti-Tamil riots spread throughout the country, killing hundreds of Tamils and leaving thousands homeless.
 A leading monk claimed that one of the reasons for the anti-Tamil riots of 1977 was the Tamil demonization of the Sinhalese Buddhist epic hero Dutthagamani, which resulted in a justified retaliation.
 Another anti-Tamil riot erupted in 1981 in Jaffna, where Sinhalese police and paramilitaries destroyed statues of Tamil cultural and religious figures; looted and torched a Hindu temple and Tamil-owned shops and homes; killed four Tamils; and torched the Jaffna Public Library which was of great cultural significance to Tamils.
 In response to the militant separatist Tamil group LTTE killing 13 Sinhalese soldiers, the largest anti-Tamil pogrom occurred in 1983, leaving between 2,000 and 3,000 of Tamils killed and forcing from 70,000 to 100,000 Tamils into refugee camps, eventually propelling the country into a civil war between the LTTE and the predominately Sinhalese Buddhist Sri Lankan government.

-In the 1983 anti-Tamil pogrom, Buddhist monks lead rioters in some instance.
+During the Black July pogrom, in which thousands of Tamils were killed and tens of thousands displaced, Buddhist monks lead rioters in some instance.
 Cyril Mathew, a Senior Minister in President Jayawardene's Cabinet and a Sinhalese Buddhist nationalist who in the year preceding the pogrom reaffirmed the special relationship between Buddhism and Sinhalese and the Buddhist nature of the country, was also responsible for the pogrom.
-In the months following the anti-Tamil pogrom, authorizations for violence against Tamils began to appear in the press, with Tamils being depicted as interlopers on Dhammadipa.
-The Mahavamsa narrative of Dutthagamani and Elara was also invoked to justify violence against Tamils.
-The aftermath of the pogrom spawned debates over the rights to the island with the "sons of the soil" ideology being called into prominence.
-A government agent declared that Sri Lanka's manifest destiny "was to uphold the pristine doctrine of Theravada Buddhism".
-This implied that Sinhalese Buddhists had a sacred claim to Sri Lanka, while the Tamils did not, a claim which might call for violence.
-The Sinhalese Buddhists, including the Sri Lankan government, resisted the Tamil claim to a separate homeland of their own as the Sinhalese Buddhists maintained that the entire country belonged to them.
-Another government agent linked the then Prime Minister Jayewardene's attempts to thwart the emergence of a Tamil homeland to Dutthagamani's victory over Elara and went on to say, "[w]e will never allow the country to be divided", thereby justifying violence against Tamils.
+In the aftermath, media and political discourse increasingly depicted Tamils as interlopers on a Buddhist land, drawing on Mahavamsa narratives such as Dutugamunu’s defeat of Elara to justify violence.
+The resulting “sons of the soil” ideology framed Sri Lanka as a sacred Theravada Buddhist domain, delegitimized Tamil claims to a homeland, and was invoked by state actors to oppose territorial division.